 completion of a questionnaire form prescribed by the California Community Colleges Chancellor’s Office verifying eligibility for this nonresident tuition exemption.

 A special part-time student, other than a nonimmigrant alien under 8 U.S. Code Section 1101(15)(a), participating in a College and Career Access Pathways (CCAP) partnership program and enrolled in no more than 15 units per term.

+A nonresident student who enrolls in a credit English as a Second Language course at the district and who is any of the following:

+1. A recent immigrant, as defined in 8 U.S. Code Section 1101(a)(15);

+2. A recent refugee, as defined in 8 U.S. Code Section 1101(a)(42); or

+3. A person who has been granted asylum by the United States, as defined in 8 U.S. Code Section 1158.

+This exemption applies only to individuals who, upon entering the United States, settled in California and who have resided in California for less than one year.
+This exemption applies only to the tuition fee for credit ESL courses.

 Further Nonresident Requirements include: